emar10/jet/README.md

 ## Usage
 Jet can open existing files or start with an empty buffer.
-Changes can be saved with Ctrl-S, and the buffer can be switched using Ctrl-O.
+Changes can be saved with Ctrl-S, and new files can be opened with Ctrl-O.

 Run using `jet <filename>`.
 Arrow keys navigate through the file, Page Up and Page Down to scroll, Home and End snap to beginning/end of line.
 Ctrl-Q to quit.